 Diane Lourdes Dick

-Professor Dick is a member in good standing of the District of Columbia and Florida bar associations, and has been an active member of the Business Law Sections of the Florida Bar and the Washington State Bar.
-She served on the Editorial Committee for the Florida Bar Business Law Section's report providing guidance for Florida lawyers delivering legal opinions in business and real estate finance transactions, and currently serves on the Washington State Bar Legal Opinions Committee.
-A magna cum laude graduate of the University of Florida Levin College of Law, she was the articles editor of the Florida Law Review and won numerous awards during her law school tenure for scholastics, writing and service.
+Professor Dick is a member in good standing of the Washington, Florida, and District of Columbia bar associations, and has been an active member of the Business Law Sections of the Florida Bar and the Washington State Bar.
+A frequent speaker at business and real estate CLEs, she served on the Editorial Committee for the Florida Bar Business Law Section's report providing guidance for Florida lawyers delivering legal opinions in business and real estate finance transactions, and currently serves on the Washington State Bar Legal Opinions Committee.

 Making Real Estate Joint Venture Marriages Last: Lessons Learned From a Downturned Economy, FLA.
 REAL ESTATE J. (2009) (co-authored with Steven D. Lear).

-The Case of the Little Yellow Cuban Biplane: Can Interest Analysis Reconcile Conflicting Provisions in Federal Statutes and International Treaties?
-57 FLA.
+Note, The Case of the Little Yellow Cuban Biplane: Can Interest Analysis Reconcile Conflicting Provisions in Federal Statutes and International Treaties?, 57 FLA.
 L. REV. 91 (2005).

 Seattle University School of Law